apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO multi synth, when siwtching, string not loaded...
+      - might also want to copy the logic between...

 - TODO reload variations when switching workspace

 - TODO sample, should we go into granular and multi-voice... either give the choice between FX1 AND FX2, vs using some granular